Boomerang (British and Irish TV channel): Live-action programming

 Between 23 July 2007 to 1 August 2009, the channel started airing live-action programming, starting with Fraggle Rock (which also began airing on Cartoonito the same day).

-Other live action series included Life with Derek, popular sitcom The Latest Buzz and the spy show My Spy Family.
+Other live-action series included Life with Derek (which formerly aired on Toonami after its closure, alongside Blue Water High), popular sitcom The Latest Buzz and the spy show My Spy Family.